Understanding Your Car Accident Settlement

 If another driver causes your car accident in Texas, you will likely be contacted by the at-fault driver’s insurance company.
 They might ask you a few questions.
 Or they might even make you an offer to settle your accident claim on the spot.

-Our legal team at Tracey & Fox knows what questions to ask insurance companies and what information to look for when examining a settlement offer.
+Our legal team at Tracey Fox King & Walters knows what questions to ask insurance companies and what information to look for when examining a settlement offer.
 In many cases, such offers turn out to be too good to true, especially when they make an offer right after your accident.

 What they’re really trying to do is get you to accept a lowball settlement before you know the full extent of your accident-related expenses.
 Over the course of your lifetime, your accident could cost you thousands or even millions in medical bills, lost income and other expenses.
 That’s why it’s important that you understand your settlement offer before you accept it.